couchbaselabs/mobile-testkit/framework_tests/README.md

 To run all the tests the following dependencies need to be satisfied

 ### test_liteserv_android.py
-- Running an Android device or emulator that is reachible by ip (--android-host)
+- Running an Android device or emulator that is reachable by ip (--android-host)

+### test_liteserv_ios.py
+- Running an iOS device or emulator that is reachable by ip (--ios-host)

 ### test_liteserv_net_msft.py
 - A running Windows machine with ansible configured (--net-msft-host)